virtru-corp/virtru-charts/scp/README.md

 used to feed Helm templates generating secrets which are then and mounted as volumes to service-specific bootstrapping jobs.

-The configuration file is identified by the `bootstrap.configPath` chart value parameter with yaml schema assumes to follow the example below:
+The configuration file is identified by the `bootstrap.configFile` chart value parameter with yaml schema assumes to follow the example below:

 ```shell